The Home Inspection Contingency Clause Explained

 In order to give an overview of how inspection contingencies work, let’s just start with the best-case scenario.
 In this version, the buyer’s inspector doesn’t find any major problems with the house – or at least none that the buyer isn’t willing to overlook and fix themselves.

-In this case, there are still three steps that need to be taken before the sale can consummate.
+In this case, there are still three steps that need to be taken before the sale can be completed.
 If you’re getting a mortgage, an appraisal of the property will be required.
 Your home serves as collateral for the loan and a lender can’t give you more than the home is worth.
-If you agree to a price and the appraisal comes in low, you might have to bring the difference to the closing renegotiate or walk away.
+If you agree to a price and the appraisal comes in low, you might have to bring the difference to the closing, renegotiate or walk away.

 In order to avoid this, you might put in an appraisal contingency.
 These are typically structured to say that you won’t pay more than the appraised value or the appraised value plus a defined amount.

 Once the home inspection and appraisal are done and all the paperwork is in, you’ll typically get to do a final walkthrough around closing day.
 This allows you to make sure the home is in the condition you anticipated.

 Finally, you’ll get to close on the house.
 This is where you get to sign a lot of legal documents and get the keys.

 Of course, not everyone’s process goes that smoothly, and so let’s see how a home inspection contingency can help in the event that there are problems with the home that need to be corrected.